tcltk/tklib/modules/tablelist/README.txt

 labels, or to insert embedded windows into the cells.
 The "index", "nearest", and "see" command options refer to the rows, but similar subcommands are provided for the columns and cells ("columnindex", "cellindex", ...).
-The items can be sorted with the "sort" and "sortbycolumn" command options.
+The items can be sorted with the "sort", "sortbycolumn", and "sortbycolumnlist" command options.

 The bindings defined for the body of a tablelist widget make it behave just like a normal listbox.
 This includes the support for the virtual